AIBO: ERS-111

 The ERS-111 was released in November 1999 and was an improved version of the original AIBO marketed at the same price.
 It has a similar appearance to ERS-110, with differently shaped ears and a slightly shorter tail, and was available in metallic black or shiny silver with black claws.
 40,000 units were manufactured.

 Second generation models (2x0, 31x)

 ERS-210

-The ERS-210 was designed to look like a lion cub but was essentially a dog-shape with a flat bull terrier face and Jack Russell Terrier appearance, initially available in black, silver and gold, but later released in a variety of Special Edition colors (Holiday Red, Holiday White, Spring White, Spring Orange, Everest White (pearlescent with pink and blue undertones), Mazeran Green, Sapphire Violet and Cyber Blue).
+The ERS-210 was designed to look like a lion cub but was essentially a dog-shape with a flat bull terrier face and Jack Russell Terrier appearance.
+Initially available in black, silver and gold, it was later released in a variety of Special Edition colors (Holiday Red, Holiday White, Spring White, Spring Orange, Everest White (pearlescent with pink and blue undertones), Mazeran Green, Sapphire Violet and the final color, Cyber Blue).
 It featured speech recognition capabilities and was the most popular AIBO model with over 65,000 units sold.
 It sold for around $1,500 at launch which was later reduced to less than $1,000.